EdwinRad/100-days-of-code/log.md

 As a user I want to be able to use a CLI tool to easily bootstrap a new AWS-CDK project in Typescript.

-The core feature is that instead of installing every model standalone with:
+The core feature is that instead of installing every package standalone with:

 ```bash
 $ npm install @aws-cdk/aws-s3@1.41.1